MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 ### SecurityCheckWithAttempts
 This abstract class extends `SecurityCheckWithExternalization` and implements most of its methods to simplify usage.
 Two methods are required to be implemented: `validateCredentials` and `createChallenge`.

 The `SecurityCheckWithAttempts` class is meant for simple flows to need to validate arbitrary credentials in order to grant access to a resource.

-This class also provides built-in capabilities to block access after a set number of attempts.
+Aslo provided is a built-in capability to block access after a set number of attempts.

 > Learn more in the [SecurityCheckWithAttempts](../security-check-with-attempts) tutorial.